rubyonjets/jets/docs/_docs/events-cloudwatch-log.md

 end
 ```

 It is recommended that you use a `filter_pattern` because there can be a lot of CloudWatch Log event data.
+Here are the docs on [Searching and Filtering Log Data
+](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html).
+You can do regular text filter if your logs are plain text and JSON-path based filtering if your logs are JSON.

 ## Event Payloads